 The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners.

-The Geneva Academy of International Humanitarian Law and Human Rights aims to provide instruction of a high academic standard, in French and in English, conduct and promote scientific research, organise training courses and expert meetings and provide legal expertise in the branches of international law relating to situations of armed conflicts.
+The Geneva Academy of International Humanitarian Law and Human Rights provides instruction of a high academic standard, conducts and promotes scientific research, organises training courses and expert meetings and provides legal expertise.